Yahya-Saleh/Projects/Python/ReadMe.md

 # Python

 A variety of highly integrated programs that leverages the power of Python and its many modules.
-The list include data handling and analysis along with machine learning, AI, and much more.
+The following is the list of highlights fields covered:

+1. Data Analytics
+1. Machine-Learning and AI

 Python projects are also featured in web development, SQL, and Regular Expressions.